Why direct mail should be part of your loyalty programme

-Tip: Here it is important that your loyalty program includes a tier program that enables VIP status (more info on this in the checklist).
+Tip: Here it is important that your loyalty programme includes a tier programme that enables VIP status (more info on this in the checklist).
 In addition, the wording and design of your direct mail campaign should have a high recognition value and fit into the brand concept.

 Best Practice: VIP Boarding Pass (Ava&May)

 Recognition value in the design

 Imagine you pick up two print mailings from your letterbox.
 One rather standardised, which looks a lot like an advertisement, and one that has a high recognition value due to its design.
 Which of the two would be more likely to get a place on your fridge?
 With postal mailings, you can showcase your brand excellently and draw targeted interest to your direct mail as soon as the letterbox is emptied.
 The more mature the customer’s relationship with your company is, the more you can use this effect to your advantage.

 Tip: Make sure you know your target group very well and segment them well beforehand.
 Do they value design and aesthetics?
 Then this aspect of your direct mail campaign may be crucial to its success.

 Best Practice #1: Very high-quality illustrative design that scores with the target group (Limango)